 Below are a few of the probiotics that are taken to treat or prevent disease, and how they’re thought to work.

 In the body, lactobacillus bacteria are normally found in the digestive, urinary, and genital systems.
 You can also find them in yogurt and dietary supplements, as well as in suppositories.

 More than 50 different species of lactobacillus exist, including:

 - Lactobacillus acidophilus, one of the most commonly used probiotics.
 It’s found in yogurt and fermented soy products such as miso and tempeh.
-According to the University of Maryland Medical Center (UMMC), Lactobacillus acidophilus has been used (in suppository form) to treat bacterial infections of the vagina.
-In pill form, it can be taken to prevent and treat diarrhea, including traveler’s diarrhea in adults and diarrhea caused by rotavirus in children (UMMC, 2011).
+Lactobacillus acidophilus has been used (in suppository form) to treat bacterial infections of the vagina.
+In pill form, it can be taken to prevent and treat diarrhea, including traveler’s diarrhea in adults and diarrhea caused by rotavirus in children.

-- The National Institutes of Health (NIH) report that Lactobacillus rhamnosus GG may help treat traveler’s diarrhea, or diarrhea that’s caused by Clostridium difficile (C. difficile) bacteria or by antibiotics in children.
-It’s also been found to be helpful for preventing eczema in infants (NIH, 2011).
+- Lactobacillus rhamnosus GG may help treat traveler’s diarrhea, or diarrhea that’s caused by Clostridium difficile (C. difficile) bacteria or by antibiotics in children.
+It’s also been found to help prevent eczema in infants.

-- Lactobacillus salivarius may help block the growth of Helicobacter pylori (H. pylori), the bacteria that cause peptic ulcers (Ryan et al., 2008).
+- Lactobacillus salivarius may help block the growth of Helicobacter pylori (H. pylori), the bacteria that cause peptic ulcers.

-- Lactobacillus plantarum can improve the immune system barrier against invading disease-causing bacteria (Anderson et al., 2010).
+- Lactobacillus plantarum can improve the immune system barrier against invading disease-causing bacteria.